tomasbjerre/pull-request-notifier-for-bitbucket/README.md

 If you are using a CSRF protection in Jenkins, you can use the **Injection URL** feature.
 * Set **Injection URL** field to `http://JENKINS/crumbIssuer/api/xml?xpath=//crumb/text()`.
 You may get an error like *primitive XPath result sets forbidden; implement jenkins.security.SecureRequester*.
 If so, you can set Injection URL to `http://JENKINS/crumbIssuer/api/xml?xpath=//crumb` in combination with regular expression `<crumb>([^<]*)</crumb>`.
 Or a third option is to checkout [this](https://wiki.jenkins-ci.org/display/JENKINS/Secure+Requester+Whitelist+Plugin) Jenkins plugin.
 * In the headers section, set header **.crumb** with value **${INJECTION_URL_VALUE}**.

+## Issues
+If things don't work as you expect, perhaps you should file an issue.
+But first, try troubleshooting it and provide as much info as possible.
+Here are some things that may help if added to an issue.

+ * Stack traces in Bitbucket Server log file.
+ * Any browser console log messages, you can find it in Developer Tools in Chome by pressing F12.
+ * Screenshot of plugin configuration in your issue.
+ * Your configuration.
+   You can get it with something like this:

+   `curl -u admin:admin 'http://localhost:7990/bitbucket/rest/prnfb-admin/1.0/settings' -H 'Accept: application/json, text/javascript, */*; q=0.01'`

+   `curl -u admin:admin 'http://localhost:7990/bitbucket/rest/prnfb-admin/1.0/settings/notifications' -H 'Accept: application/json, text/javascript, */*; q=0.01'`.

+   `curl -u admin:admin 'http://localhost:7990/bitbucket/rest/prnfb-admin/1.0/settings/buttons' -H 'Accept: application/json, text/javascript, */*; q=0.01'`.
+ * If the system you are trying to notify does not seem to get notified you may check that the triggered URL looks as expected.
+You can do that by setting up a webserver, let the plugin invoke that with same parameters and then look at its log files to se the requested URL.
+Or notify *http://cogi.bjurr.se/?${...}* and I can check my logs and tell you what the URL looks like.

 ## Developer instructions
 There are some scripts to help working with the plugin.